mplegaspi/AzureVPN2019Update/README.md

 On Premise VPN Site
 ------------------
 We setup Cisco CSR1000v to simulate remote VPN site. <br>
-Here is demo configuration on site1 Cisco CSR1000v.
+Here is demo configuration on site1 Cisco CSR1000v, site1 use IKEv1 to setup IPSec VPN tunnel.
 ```
 access-list 101 permit ip 10.100.0.0 0.0.255.255 10.2.0.0 0.0.254.255
 !